meghaMrathi/vaakmitra/README.md

 #VaakMitra

-the code base of an offline translator
+The code base of an offline translator

 This project aims to develop an offline speech translation system to facilitate communication in regions with poor internet connectivity.
 The system utilizes AI-based techniques for speech recognition and translation, allowing users to converse in different languages without requiring an internet connection.